 We love our cats and we want to protect them.
 Losing a cat can be traumatic but it happens every day.
 If you take a few precautions however you can help reduce the likelihood that your cat will wander off one day and never be seen again.

-A cat collar can perform a number of important functions.
-First, they can provide the necessary identification, so that if lost, anyone who finds your cat can easily locate you and return your cat.
+- First, they can provide the necessary identification, so that if lost, anyone who finds your cat can easily locate you and return your cat.
 Microchips are good, but you have to wonder if anyone who finds your cat will think to take it in to be checked.
-A collar is a very visible item that's hard to overlook.
+A collar is a very visible item that's hard to overlook.**

-Even experienced outdoor cats can get lost.
+- Even experienced outdoor cats can get lost.
 Cats that are kept entirely indoors sometimes escape.
 Collars are therefore a good idea whether you allow your cat outdoors or not.

-Many collars also have a reflective surface which helps drivers spot your cat before it's too late.
+- Many collars also have a reflective surface which helps drivers spot your cat before it's too late.

 Despite the fact that collars provide important identification information, they can present certain hazards as well.
 Cats tend to get themselves into tight spots!
-It wouldn't be unlikely that your cat would get it's collar hung up on something as it prowls and roams.
+It wouldn't be unlikely that your cat would get its collar hung up on something as it prowls and roams.
 Because of this, they could get stuck somewhere, unable to return home or worse yet, they could strangle.